Court order clouds appointment of IIT directors |

 Drivers employed by Easy Cab and other cab operators protested in front of the Bengaluru International Airport, alleging that one of its drivers committed suicide because of harassment by the company.

-Prakash of Madhugiri, Tumkur district, consumed poison on November 30 and was admitted to KIMS Hospital by his neighbours.
-He died on Friday.
+Prakash of Madhugiri, Tumkur district, consumed poison on November 30 and was admitted to

 Drivers’ Association representative Allah Baksh alleged that harassment by owners of the company pushed Prakash to suicide.
 It collected Rs 25,000 as advance, before handing over the car, but failed to fulfil the promise made to the driver on maintenance and repairs.